 2. TX + TSLA

-Roughly 45% of Texas sales are Teslas, making Texas disproportionately a used Tesla state.
-Despite the fact that many Teslas are set to be made in Texas, including the Cybertruck and Model Y, an interesting legal quirk means that brand new, Texas-made Teslas cannot easily be sold to Texans!
+Roughly 70% of Texas inventory is Teslas, making Texas disproportionately a used Tesla state.
+Despite the fact that many Teslas will be made in Texas, including the Cybertruck and Model Y, an interesting legal quirk means that brand new, Texas-made Teslas cannot easily be sold to Texans!
 Texas has a Direct To Consumer (DTC) ban on automotive sales, meaning that Tesla’s usual online sales model is not allowed.
 Used Teslas do have a proportionally higher share of the market in Texas than in other states -- could this be due to the DTC sales ban?
 Are eager Texas Tesla drivers opting for used vehicles rather than jumping through the necessary hoops to get their hand on a new car?
 Georgia is another state with a DTC ban that sees Teslas make up 35% of its used EV sales.

-Michigan, Wisconsin, Ohio, Minnesota, Missouri, Kansas, and Iowa all favor Chevrolet.
+Much like in 2021, Michigan, Wisconsin, Ohio, Minnesota, Missouri, Kansas, and Iowa all favor Chevrolet, but the market share is shifting to Tesla in many of these states.
 The Bolt is constructed at GM’s Orion, Michigan plant, and the Volt at factories in and around Detroit.
 Is this a product of midwestern brand saturation and loyalty?
+Wil this trend continue as GM releases new electric models in 2023 and beyond?

 Another possible explanation is the relative lack of superchargers in these states compared to coastal regions.
 The Chevy Bolt comes with an optional DC fast charging add-on, but supercharging does not come standard on either the LT or the Premiere trim.